openfaas/openfaas-cloud/docs/README.md

 #### Create a secret for your GitHub App's private key

-Download the `.pem` file from the GitHub App page, then save it as a file named `private-key` with no extension.
+Download the `.pem` file from the GitHub App page, then save it as a file named `private-key` with no extension.?

 * Kubernetes